-Site MR029 - North of the B974, Deebank, Banchory - 10 homes
+Site MR030 - North of the B974, Deebank, Banchory - Visitor Centre and Heritage Hub

-On behalf of Westhill Developments (Brodiach) Ltd, objection is taken to the failure of the Main Issues Report (MIR) to identify bid site MR029 as a preferred option for the construction of 10 houses.
-Objection is also made to the failure of the Draft Proposed Local Development Plan (DPLDP) to identify this site for a small housing development.
+On behalf of Westhill Developments (Brodiach) Ltd, objection is taken to the failure of the Main Issues Report (MIR) to identify bid site MR030 as a preferred option for a Royal Deeside Visitor Centre and Heritage Hub.
+Objection is also made to the failure of the Draft Proposed Local Development Plan (DPLDP) to identify this site for the same use.

-This representation requires to be considered in the context of the development bid submitted on behalf of Westhill Developments (Brodiach) Ltd at the pre-MIR stage.
-That bid and this representation demonstrates the capability of the site to accommodate development to address the housing requirements set by the Strategic Development Plan.
+This representation requires to be considered in the context of the development bid submitted on behalf of Westhill Developments (Brodiach) Ltd at the pre-MIR stage and with an alternative bid for housing on the site (Ref: MR029).